 Rapid Micro Biosystems to Exhibit at the 2022 PDA Pharmaceutical Microbiology Conference

-/EIN News/ -- LOWELL, Mass., Oct.
-04, 2022 (GLOBE NEWSWIRE) -- Rapid Micro Biosystems, Inc. (Nasdaq: RPID) (the “Company”), an innovative life sciences technology company providing mission critical automation solutions to facilitate the efficient manufacturing and fast, safe release of healthcare products, today announced its participation as a sponsor and exhibitor at the 2022 Parenteral Drug Association (“PDA”) Pharmaceutical Microbiology Conference on October 10-12, in Washington, D.C.
+LOWELL, Mass., Oct.
+04, 2022 (GLOBE NEWSWIRE) -- Rapid Micro Biosystems, Inc. RPID (the "Company"), an innovative life sciences technology company providing mission critical automation solutions to facilitate the efficient manufacturing and fast, safe release of healthcare products, today announced its participation as a sponsor and exhibitor at the 2022 Parenteral Drug Association ("PDA") Pharmaceutical Microbiology Conference on October 10-12, in Washington, D.C.

 This year's conference will be attended by global industry professionals, academia and regulatory authorities and will continue the ongoing tradition of addressing the opportunities and challenges that will shape the future of pharmaceutical microbiology.